udplabs/zartan/docs/README.md

 ## Run The App

 * Remember to activate your `venv` specified [in the __Install__ section](#venv-activate) if you haven't done it already.
-* Run python:
+* Then, run python:
     ```
     python app.py
     ```
-    * NOTE: you may need to run as `python3 app.py` if you have python 2.7 on your local instance along with python 3.x
+    NOTE: you may need to run as `python3 app.py` if you have python 2.7 on your local instance along with python 3.x

 ## Setup Okta Org for each Vertical (outside of terraform)